What is Aggravated Assault in Texas?

 The definition for Aggravated Assault in Texas uses the term “serious bodily injury.”
 In Texas, serious bodily injury means bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.

-What is Aggravated Assault with a Deadly Weapon in Texas?
+What is Aggravated Assault with a Deadly Weapon in Fort Worth?

 Use of a deadly weapon during an assault constitutes aggravated assault, whether or not the weapon causes physical injury to anyone.
 Whether a weapon is a deadly weapon will depend on its manner of use in the assault.
 It can range from things that are obviously weapons, like a firearm, to things that are not generally thought of as deadly weapons, including air (by deprivation) or a person’s hands.
 In Texas, a deadly weapon includes anything that in the manner of its use or intended use is capable of causing death or serious bodily injury.